 - ANSI/AMCA Standard 208-18, Calculating Fan Energy Index (for purchase)

 - ANSI/AMCA Standard 207-17, Fan System Efficiency and Fan System Input Power Calculation (for purchase)

-- AMCA Publication 211, Certified Ratings Program Product Rating Manual for Fan Air Performance (no cost)
+- AMCA Publication 211-13 (Rev. 10-18), Certified Ratings Program Product Rating Manual for Fan Air Performance (no cost)

 ANSI/ASHRAE/IES 90.1: The 2019 version of ASHRAE 90.1, Energy Standard for Buildings Except Low-Rise Residential Buildings, contains FEI language.
 A list of fans that are exceptions to the FEI requirements is included.
 The standard can be purchased on the ASHRAE Bookstore website here.

 International Energy Conservation Code (IECC): Based on the ASHRAE 90.1 Addendum for FEI, a proposal to replace FEG language with FEI language passed on the Consent Agenda at the ICC Public Hearing in October 2019.
-Thus, completion of FEI language in the 2021 IECC is only awaiting final balloting and approval by the ICC Board.
+Thus, FEI language will be included in the 2021 IECC upon publication.

 U.S. Department of Energy